 The gastronomy of Egypt or Egyptian cuisine is very varied due to its geographical position that bridges the African and Mediterranean cuisines.
 Egypt is a country with a large expanse of desert and this is noticeable in some of its culinary customs.
 Being a Muslim country, many of the gastronomic customs are governed by the laws of Islam.

 Common meats in Egyptian cuisine are rabbits, pigeons, chicken, and ducks.
 Lamb and beef are usually used for grills.
-Falafel is one of the famous fast foods in Cairo, and the desserts pies prepared in the region for at least 2500 years.
+Falafel is one of the famous fast foods in Cairo, and the dessert pies prepared in the region for at least 2500 years.
 Besides fish and seafood common in the coastal areas of Egypt, the most famous of them is the city of Alexandria.
 There is a great deal of Egyptian vegetarian food, due to both the relatively high price of meat and the needs of the Coptic Christian community, whose religious restrictions essentially require vegetarian diets throughout most of the year.

-Popular desserts in Egypt include baklava, Deborah, konafa, and swabe' Zeinab.
+Popular desserts in Egypt include baklava, Deborah, Konafa, and Swabe' Zeinab.
 Common ingredients in desserts include dates, honey, and almonds.

 Egyptian cuisine is particularly inclined to vegetarian meals because it relies heavily on beans and vegetarian dishes.
 Although the food in Alexandria and the coastal cities in Egypt tends to use a large amount of fish and other seafood, the Egyptian cuisine differs from one governorate to another but for the most part, it depends on foods that grow outside the land.